 10 Ways Your Debt May Be Hurting You

-Debt is something that is easy to justify because it seems like everyone is dealing with debt of some kind.
+Debt is something that is easy to justify because it seems like everyone is dealing with the debt of some kind.
 If you have student loans or a car loan, you may even feel like the debt was justifiable.
 However, debt can hold you back and limit the things you are able to accomplish.
-If your debt to income ratio is higher than 25 percent, you may be in serious danger and your debt can do some real damage to you.
+If your debt to income ratio is higher than 25%, you may be in serious danger and your debt can do some real damage to you.
 There are steps you can take to address your situation such as setting up a debt payment plan to get out of debt much more quickly.
 Here are 10 ways your debt may be hurting you.

 Affecting Your Quality of Life

 When you are worried about your debt or your money, you may have a difficult time concentrating or sleeping.
 The stress of too much debt can lead to illness and depression.
 It can seriously affect your ability to be happy and stress-free.
 It can affect how well you sleep and how you perform at your job.
 If you are starting to notice these signs, you need to begin taking steps to get out of debt now.

 Investing for Retirement

 One of the biggest ways that too much debt can hurt you is by limiting the amount that you can afford to put in your retirement accounts.
 This will affect you far into the future and can make it difficult for you to retire when you want to.
 If you are carrying so much debt that you cannot afford to contribute 15 percent of your income to retirement, you need to start making changes in your finances today.